-How to Quickly Adjust Your Strategy to the New Reality
+How to Quickly Adjust Your Strategy to a New Reality

-For those of you who asked me lately how to create a new strategy so the entire company can move together in the right direction, here are a few ground rules to help you run a strategic process quickly.
+So, how can you create a new strategy so the entire company can move together in the right direction?
+Here are a few ground rules to help you run a strategic process quickly.

 Plans Are Useless, but Planning Is Indispensable